-After a DT is lowered vertically through the elevator shaft to the B2 level, the tanks will be moved horizontally using air pallets that will be provided by IO during the installation process.
-Temporary brackets for attaching air pads to the tanks will be provided by US ITER.
-Specifications for the temporary brackets will come from IO.
-Other general requirements for the DTs are
+After the tanks are introduced to the building using the temporary opening to the B2 level, the tanks will be moved horizontally using air pallets that will be provided by IO during the installation process as shown in Fig. 12.